HatsuSixty/SmoothZoomEx/README.md

 # SmoothZoomEx

-["SmoothZoom"](https://github.com/AllanChain/firefox-smooth-zoom) firefox extension modified so panning in a webpage is faster.
+["SmoothZoom"](https://github.com/AllanChain/firefox-smooth-zoom) Firefox extension modified so panning in a webpage is faster.

 ## Testing